cstkennedy/cs330-examples/Review-06-Rust-Shapes/README.md

     - Add `From<&[f64]>` for Shape creation

   - **Example 5**
-    - Refactor facotry module to use `LazyCell` for constants
+    - Refactor factory module to use `LazyCell` for constants

   - **Example 6**
     - Finishing `main`
+    - Separate parser module
+    - Add prelude